richapandey118/Amazon-Review-Analysis/README.md

 ##  Acknowledgements

 This project was created as part of OUR Project in Data Science.
-Special thanks to open-source libraries, the dataset contributors and my IBM mentor Naresh Kumar Sir.
+Special thanks to open-source libraries, the dataset contributors and my IBM mentor **Naresh Kumar Sir**.